HXX97/GMT-KBQA/README.md

 The code for question answering is mainly in  `common`.

-The code for candidate relations retrieval is mainly in `relation_detection_and_linking`.
+The code for candidate relations retrieval is mainly in `relation_detection_and_linking`. -->

 ## Reproducing the Results on CWQ
 (1) **Prepare dataset and pretrained checkpoints**

-Download the CWQ dataset and put them under `data/CWQ/origin`.
+Download the CWQ dataset from [here](https://www.dropbox.com/sh/7pkwkrfnwqhsnpo/AACuu4v3YNkhirzBOeeaHYala) and put them under `data/CWQ/origin`.
 The dataset files should be named as `ComplexWebQuestions_test[train,dev].json`.

 (2) **Parse SPARQL queries to S-expressions**